Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 Just to be 100% that chip engineers understood my message, **DON'T KILL THIS INSTRUCTION !!!**

+**Note:** After switching to the 9700x I didn't experience a 15x improvement and that was/is expected.
+The hot loop consist of another operations (as you will see), so in reality I got 2-5x depending on the query.
+Pretty good win IMHO.

 ## Compress/Compress Store
 This is the last piece of the puzzle, for us to understand the simd version.
 Compress and Compress Store are also CPU instructions and they are versy similar.